 Choose either Huayna Picchu or Machu Picchu Montaña.
 You will need separate tickets to climb these trails.
 Be sure to book this early, only 400 tickets per day are available for each hike, and once they’re gone they’re gone.
 Both hikes are definitely worth the additional costs.
 You’ll experience a new vantage point for observing Machu Picchu.
 Keep in mind these can be very strenuous hikes.

 7. Bring a Your Passport (or a copy)

 If you leave the gates to use the restroom or to grab food, you will need your passport to re-enter.
 Don’t forget to get your passport stamped with the special Machu Picchu stamp that is located right outside the entrance gates and easy to miss.

-If you don’t have the time, or want to relax, board the Vistadome or Hiram Bingham train for the best views to Machu Picchu.
-These fist-class trains are the best in show and depart daily from Cuzco or Ollantaytambo.
+If you don’t have the time, or want to relax, board the Vistadome or Hiram Bingham train for the best views of Machu Picchu.
+These first-class trains are the best in the show and depart daily from Cuzco or Ollantaytambo.
 Once you arrive in Aguas Calientes, you’re almost there, just a short bus will take you directly to the gate where you will start your Machu Picchu tour.